 - When a lead opens or clicks an email I’ve sent from Outlook, Gmail,or Salesforce, I get a notification, giving me insight into the lead's level of engagement and where they stand in the sales process.

 - When a long-term lead who I thought was cold returns to my website after months of absence, I get an instant notification, right on my desktop.

 - When a new lead is assigned to me in Salesforce, I know about it and can follow up right away.

-Because we are so excited about the potential Signals has to change how salespeople work, we’ve decided to take a different approach to how we typically introduce our tools.
-Anyone, HubSpot customer or not, can use Signals for free to get notifications about email interactions.
+Because we are so excited about the potential Sidekick has to change how salespeople work, we’ve decided to take a different approach to how we typically introduce our tools.
+Anyone, HubSpot customer or not, can use Sidekick for free to get notifications about email interactions.
 You’ll get up to 200 email notifications for free every month; and if you want to get unlimited notifications, to get lead revisit alerts from HubSpot, or to integrate your CRM system, you can do that for just $10 per month, per person.